thosgood/this-weeks-finds/markdown/251-300/week264.md

 > theorem explains the correction as the dimension associated to a
 > further, 'complementary' space of functions.

-You can see more discussion of this Week's Finds at the [*n*-Category Café](http://golem.ph.utexas.edu/category/2008/05/this_weeks_finds_in_mathematic_25.html).
+You can see more discussion of this Week's Finds at the [$n$-Category Café](http://golem.ph.utexas.edu/category/2008/05/this_weeks_finds_in_mathematic_25.html).

 ------------------------------------------------------------------------